Permanent Implant Dentures Compared to Natural Teeth?

 - Conventional Dentures

 - Don’t Remove all your natural teeth.
 Consider saving your natural teeth.
-Saving your natural teeth may involve removing some bad teeth that are not fixable or repairable.
+Saving your natural teeth may involve removing some bad teeth that are not repairable or worth fixing.

 - Do a partial mouth of implants.
 Save some of your natural teeth and replacing some of your teeth with dental implants.
 Sometimes, it costs less and the result can be better when just replacing some of your teeth with dental implants.